Patient and wife in doctor’s office. Actor portrayal

 False beliefs

-Such as fears of your loved ones stealing from you, loved ones putting you in harm's way or being unfaithful
+Such as fears of your loved ones stealing from you, putting you in harm's way, or being unfaithful

-Parkinson’s-related hallucinations and/or delusions may get worse over time, and people who experience these symptoms may not have the ability to identify whether or not what they’re experiencing is real.
+Parkinson's-related hallucinations and delusions generally get worse over time, and people who experience these symptoms may not have the ability to identify whether or not what they're experiencing is real.

-Hallucinations and/or delusions associated with Parkinson’s disease can lead to increased caregiver distress, greater responsibility for caregivers, and even nursing home placement.
+Hallucinations and delusions associated with Parkinson's can lead to increased care partner distress, greater responsibility for care partners, and even nursing home placement.

-"The biggest barrier to diagnosis is education.
-Patients and caregivers need to be aware that Parkinson’s-related hallucinations and delusions are indeed related to their Parkinson’s disease."
+“The biggest barrier to diagnosis is education.
+Patients and caregivers need to be aware that Parkinson’s-related hallucinations and delusions are indeed related to their Parkinson’s.”

 - Laxman Bahroo, MD Dr. Laxman Bahroo is a paid consultant for Acadia Pharmaceuticals Inc.